Hmmmi/QT-ROS-Control/ReadMe.md

-# My ROS Example in QT creator.
+# My ROS Demo in QT creator.
 Getting started with ROS (Robot Operating System), and using the QT for GUI development.
 The robot based on the Raspberry Pi.
 ## Major Function
  - ROS communication: QT Application communication with ROS robot, and robot can controled by buttons.